Genius ERP: ready out-of-the-box for custom manufacturing.

 During the 1960s, manufacturers realized they needed a better way to manage, track and control their inventory management, and computer technology was advancing to the point that it could satisfy these requirements.
 Basic business software solutions, named MRP, or Material Requirements Planning systems, were developed to meet the needs of manufacturers.
 These systems helped manufacturers monitor inventory and reconcile balances, as well as included very basic manufacturing, purchasing, and delivery functions.

 Through the 1970s more and more manufacturers started to adopt MRP systems, and the systems themselves began to get more sophisticated.
 By the 1980s MRP systems evolved into what became known as MRP II (sometimes referred to as Manufacturing Resource Planning systems).
-These systems included the same functionalities as the original MRP systems, but also had expanded features and capabilities, making them better able to handle scheduling and production processes.
+These systems included the same functionalities as the original MRP software, but also had expanded features and capabilities, making them better able to handle scheduling and production processes.

 By the 1990s the first true ERP systems came into use.
 These systems further expanded upon the basic inventory control and manufacturing processes of previous MRP (Material Requirements Planning) systems to include other departments, features and functions, such as accounting, finance, inventory management and sales.
 These systems set the stage for ERP solutions as we've come to know them today, by integrating multiple processes, tasks and departments into a single system.